 - Encrypt your backup hard drives.
 Backups are one of the most common ways that data is stolen.
 (You have backups, right?
-I could write another entire blog post on backups.
+I could write a book on backups.
 Three things are inevitable: death, taxes, and loss of data that you really care about.)

 - Use a service such as Prey Project to let you have at least some basic control over your device if it’s lost or stolen.
 Android phones now have the Android Device Manager and Google Location History, but you have to enable these.

 - Keep records of your devices’ make, model, serial number, and so on.
 Prey Project makes this easy.

 - On your phone or tablet, customize the lockscreen with a message such as “firstname.lastname@example.org—reward if found” and on your laptops, stick a small label inside the lid with your name and phone number.
 You never know if a nice person will return something to you.
 I know I would do it for you.

 I mentioned the basics about passwords above.
 Here’s more details.

 It’s important to note that online passwords are different from the password you use to log into your personal computer.
 Online passwords are much more exposed to brute-force, large-scale hacking attacks.
 By contrast, your laptop probably isn’t going to be subjected to a brute-force password cracking attack, because attackers usually need physical access to the computer to do that.
 This is not a reason to use a weak password for your computer; I’m just trying to illustrate how important it is to use really long, random passwords for websites and other online services, because they are frequent targets of brute-force attacks.

 Here are some other important rules for password security.